Services AI & ML Compliance

 Predetermined Change Control Plans (PCCPs)

 A PCCP filed at clearance gives sponsors a defined corridor for post-market algorithm updates without triggering a new submission for every modification.
-Writing a PCCP FDA accepts requires deep familiarity with what the agency has reviewed to date: it must be specific enough to be binding, yet broad enough to allow meaningful improvement.
+Writing a PCCP FDA accepts requires deep familiarity with what the agency has reviewed to date: it must be specific enough to be binding, yet broad enough to allow meaningful improvement — FDA's final guidance sets three required elements for the filing, not an open-ended narrative.
 We draft, negotiate, and file PCCPs across diagnostic, therapeutic, and monitoring AI/ML applications.

 Good Machine Learning Practice (GMLP) Implementation